jghoman/awesome-apache-airflow/README.md

 # Airflow deployment solutions
 * [Puckel's Docker Image](https://github.com/puckel/docker-airflow) - [@Puckel_](https://twitter.com/Puckel_)'s well-crafted Docker image has become the base for many Airflow installations.
 It is regularly updated and closely tracks the official Apache releases.
+* [airflow-pipeline](https://github.com/datagovsg/airflow-pipeline) - Airflow Docker container that comes preconfigured for Spark and Hadoop.
+It can be docker pulled at ``datagovsg/airflow-pipeline``.
 * [kube-airflow](https://github.com/mumoshu/kube-airflow) - This repository contains both an Airflow Docker image (that appears to have been based on Puckel's work) and Kubernetes service definition.  [mumoshu](https://github.com/mumoshu)'s repository has not been recently updated, but there are numerous forks that may be based on more recent releases.
 * [airflow-cookbook](https://github.com/bahchis/airflow-cookbook) Chef cookbook for deploying Airflow.
 * [Running Airflow on top of Apache Mesos](http://agrajmangal.in/blog/big-data/running-airflow-on-top-of-apache-mesos/) - Blog describing how to configure [Mesos](http://mesos.apache.org/) to run all of the Airflow componenents.

 # Introductions and tutorials
 * [Dustin Stansbury](https://twitter.com/corrcoef) of [Quizlet](https://quizlet.com/) has written a four-part series that covers what workflow managers do in general, how Quizlet picked Airflow, a tour of Airflow's key concepts, and how Quizlet is now using Airflow in practice: